Troy314/IPPOG_Website/README.md

 ## Taxonomy
 The website aims to function as an online repository for outreach projects, serving as a resource hub.
 Therefore, it’s essential to arrange these projects, and considerable work has gone into defining a taxonomy for classifying them.
 The final taxonomy finally stabilized with 25 categories grouped into 4 meta-categories:

-**Topic**
-The topic refers to the main subject that the project focuses on.
+**Topic** refers to the main subject that the project focuses on.
-It can be, for example: Physics, Art, Sociology...
+*It can be, for example: Physics, Art, Sociology...*

-**Type**
-The project type refers to the format that the project takes.
+**Type** refers to the format that the project takes.
-It can be, for example: Book, Movie, Show...
+*It can be, for example: Book, Movie, Show...*

-**Audience**
-The audience refers to the intended public, the specific group to which the project is adapted.
+**Audience** refers to the intended public, the specific group to which the project is adapted.
-It can be, for example: Adults, Children, Scientists...
+*It can be, for example: Adults, Children, Scientists...*

-**Language**
-The language is a bit different from the other categories.
+**Language** is a bit different from the other categories.
 It corresponds to the language in which projects were developed and aims to group together same-language projects in an effort to form discussion groups to help build language-specific pages and/or to collect material.